hyparam/hyparquet/README.md

 `parquetRead` is the "base" function for reading parquet files.
 It returns a `Promise<void>` that resolves when the file has been read or rejected if an error occurs.
-Data is returned via `onComplete` or `onChunk` callbacks passed as arguments.
+Data is returned via `onComplete` or `onChunk` or `onPage` callbacks passed as arguments.

 The reason for this design is that parquet is a column-oriented format, and returning data in row-oriented format requires transposing the column data.
 This is an expensive operation in javascript.
 If you don't pass in an `onComplete` argument to `parquetRead`, hyparquet will skip this transpose step and save memory.

+### Chunk Streaming

-The `onChunk` callback allows column-oriented data to be streamed back as it is read.
+The `onChunk` callback returns column-oriented data as it is ready. `onChunk` will always return top-level columns, including structs, assembled as a single column.
+This may require waiting for multiple sub-columns to all load before assembly can occur.

+The `onPage` callback returns column-oriented page data as it is ready. `onPage` will NOT assemble struct columns and will always return individual sub-column data.
+Note that `onPage` _will_ assemble nested lists.

+In some cases, `onPage` can return data sooner than `onChunk`.

 ```typescript
 interface ColumnData {